‘Christians have nothing to fear from magic shows. They help me share the love of Christ’

 Like many children, I was given a magic set when I was a young boy.
 I thrived on the excitement that it brought, learning sleight of hand and leaving people guessing how I’d managed to do the impossible.

 I grew up in a Christian home and made my own commitment to Christ while at college in St Albans, studying for a degree in design.
-During this time, inspired by the Duke of Edinburgh’s award scheme, I developed a love of outdoor pursuits and, after leaving college, spent ten years working at various Christian outdoor centres.
+During this time, inspired by the Duke of Edinburgh’s award scheme, I developed a love for outdoor pursuits and, after leaving college, spent ten years working at various Christian outdoor pursuit centres.

 My boyhood love for magic had become a dormant memory but, one day, after watching an American magician on TV, something reignited.
 I immediately and enthusiastically began to practice new magic tricks; magic that would not only amaze my audiences, but help to spark conversations about faith.